shiruimin123/IL2236_project/README.md

 dependency for deadlock freedom, credit availability etc.).
 So the Topology bound is larger than the routing bound, which is larger than the saturation throughput.

+## 3. Simulator and Simulation
+### A. The experimental setup
+1. Study Chapter 19 Allocation, in particular, 19.3 on iSLIP allocation algorithm.
+Explain how iSLIP algorithm works.